Privacy notice for employees

 - auditors undertaking investigations

-We will also confirm dates and nature of employment to a prospective employer in a reference.
+- Where you have given our details as a referee, we will confirm dates and nature of employment to a prospective employer in a reference.

 Contractors and Service Providers engaged by GenesisCare